apache/cloudstack-www/README.md

 **COMMITTER: Merge & Deploy**
-Merge the PR into `main` using the Github UI.
+Merge the PR into `main` using the GitHub UI.

 Once the PR has been merged into `main`, do the following to publish the content.
 ```bash